 PUBLIC NOTIFICATION OF NONDISCRIMINATION IN CAREER AND TECHNICAL EDUCATON PROGRAMS

-Red Oak ISD offers Career and Technical Education programs in Agriculture, Food and Natural Resources, Architecture, Arts, A/V Technology and Communications, Business Management and Administration, Family Consumer Science, Finance, Health Science, Human Services, Information Technology, Law and Public Safety, Marketing, Science, Technology, Engineering and Math, and Transportation, Distribution and Logistics.
+Red Oak ISD offers Career and Technical Education programs in Agriculture, Food and Natural Resources, Architecture and Construction, Arts, A/V Technology and Communications, Business Management and Administration, Family Consumer Science, Finance, Health Science, Human Services, Information Technology, Law and Public Safety, Marketing, Science, Technology, Engineering and Math, and Transportation, Distribution and Logistics.
 Admission to these programs is based on interest in subject, required prerequisites, and course availability.

 It is the policy of Red Oak ISD not to discriminate on the basis of race, color, national origin, sex, handicap, or age in its Career Technical Programs and employment practices as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972: the Age Discrimination Act of 1975, as amended; and Section 504 of the Rehabilitation Act of 1973, as amended.

 Red Oak ISD will take steps to assure the lack of English language skills will not be a barrier to admission and participation in all Career Technical educational programs.